Is BMI an Accurate Measure of Health?

 Is BMI a Good Indicator of Health?

-Although BMI might not be accurate in certain individuals or groups, most studies show that it is quite accurate in identifying chronic disease and premature death risks, especially for people with BMI lower than 18.5 and higher than 30.
+Although BMI might not be accurate in certain individuals or groups, most studies show that it is quite accurate in identifying chronic disease and premature death risks, especially for people with a BMI lower than 18.5 and higher than 30.

 Obesity significantly increases the risk of type 2 diabetes and heart, kidney, liver, and lung diseases.